What to do in Reunion Island?

 4. The Grande Anse Beach

-The beach of Grande Anse is one of the most attractive of the island of Reunion.
+The beach of Grande Anse is one of the most attractive of Reunion Island.
 It is located to the south, very close to the city of Saint Joseph.
 It is a beautiful U-shaped beach, hence its name, with white and black sand, derived from volcanic rock.

 Do not go to Grande Anse in order to swim because, as for most beaches in Reunion, swimming is prohibited because of sharks.